-Every Member State should have precise and transparent metrics about the investments made in colorectal cancer screening programmes, in the number of citizens tested and treated by age group and by stage of the disease, while at the same time measuring the actual outcomes in terms of detection rates by age and stage of the disease, as well as incidence, mortality and 5-year survival.
+Every Member State should have precise and transparent metrics about the investments made in colorectal cancer screening programmes: in the number of citizens tested and treated by age group and by stage of the disease, while measuring the actual outcomes in terms of detection rates by age and stage of the disease, as well as incidence, mortality and 5-year survival.
+This requires the need for research to understand obstacles to screening.